 When it comes to exercise, it’s really about quality, not quantity.
 So today, I’m going to show you that you need very little in the way of equipment, in addition to far less time than most of us believe we need to take.

+Here is the fanciest piece of equipment I own.
 Yep, that’s it.
 (Ladies, don’t let it intimidate you.
 This thing can be your best friend, too).
+Here’s a sample of some of my equipment.
+Not shown are my kettlebells, which I prefer over dumbbells as they’re more versatile.

 My workouts — whether at home or at a CrossFit class take, at the most 20-30 minutes (some longer, yes, like the Olympic Lifting class — that goes for an hour.
 But it’s slow and deliberate and with lots of resting between sets…more on the importance of that in another post).